This post may contain affiliate links. Please read our disclosure policy.

 How To Make Sausage and Kale Soup with White Beans

 This is a pretty simple and basic soup recipe, but the flavors are really amazing together.

 - Grab your favorite soup pot (this Le Creuset Dutch Oven is mine).
 Set it on the stove and a tablespoon of olive oil over medium-high heat.

-- Add come minced garlic, Italian seasoning and a bay leaf and stir constantly for about a minute, careful not to let the garlic burn.
+- Add some minced garlic, Italian seasoning, and a bay leaf and stir constantly for about a minute, careful not to let the garlic burn.